dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 ```

 This tutorial covers all of the Dhall configuration language features, in a
-way that is not specific to an integration (e.g. JSON / YAML) or language binding
+way that is not specific to an integration (like JSON or YAML) or language
-(e.g. Go / Rust).
-In other words, this tutorial assumes that you've already
+binding (like Go or Rust).
+In other words, this tutorial assumes that you've
-figured out use Dhall within a project and you want to dive more comprehensively
+already figured out use Dhall within a project and you want to dive more
-into the language.
+comprehensively into the language.

 ## Prerequisites